Virtualization-projects/panamax-ui-wiki/Panamax-Remote-Agent-Installation.md

 - The API endpoint url, which can be of any Fleet enabled node running in the cluster, should include `http://` and port 4001.
 For example: `http://10.x.x.x:4001`.
 This is typically a private IP.

+**_Notes for running on Google Container Engine_:**

+- The API endpoint url (k8s-containercluster-master) should include `https://` and no port.
+For example: `https://10.x.x.x`.
+This is typically a private IP.
+- The default API username is `admin` and your password can be discovered by running the following commands where you have gcloud installed:

+     `$ gcloud components update preview`

+     `$ gcloud preview container clusters list -z _ZONE_`

 You can run ``$ ./pmx-agent`` to reinstall, upgrade and run other options for the remote agent.
 The folder is located under root home.
 Access the folder, following these steps:

 1. ``$ sudo su``